RizPur/EyeTracker/README.md

 *HOW TO RUN*

-Connect the button circuit to the computer using the programmer and run the flaskbog.py script
+Connect the USB webcam and the button circuit to the computer using the programmer and run the flaskbog.py script

 *NOTE*